 The city is also Paradise restored.
 Here the river of life flows from God's throne (Rev 22:1-2), bringing life.
-Here the tree of life grows on either side of the river; its leaves are for the healing of the nations (Rev 22:2).
-Here the lion and the lamb lie down together (Isa II:6; 65:25), as peace, harmony and wholeness is restored to the created order.
-The whole creation, which has been groaning in the pains of childbirth, is released from its bondage to decay and brought into glorious freedom (Rom 8:19-22).
+Here the tree of life grows on either side of the river; its leaves are for the healing of the nations.
+Here the lion and the lamb lie down together (Isa 65:25, cf. 11:6), as peace, harmony, wholeness and shalom are restored to the created order.
+The whole creation, which, "far as the curse is found," has been groaning, is released from its bondage to decay and brought into glorious freedom (Rom 8:19-22).

-The stories of creation and redemption reach their climax.
+Here the stories of creation and redemption reach their climax.
 The one story is contained within the other, redemption within creation.
 The end is not just a recovery of the beginning but something much better.
-The first creation was very good but it was not perfect.
+The first creation was very good but it was not perfect, it had not been brought to its intended goal.
 The sanctification of the seventh day raised the possibility that holiness might be extended to the whole creation.
 Though Adam and Eve dwelt in God's earthly sanctuary their experience of God's direct presence was limited, for heaven and earth were separate realms.

-In the new heavens and the new earth, these two realms are joined together.
+In the new heavens and the new earth, these two realms are joined together: the heavenly city descends to earth.
 All space and time is holy.
 God's presence is fully experienced, for we "will see his face" (Rev 22:4).
+This will be our great reward.
 The end is far better than the beginning.